Fox-Neuwirth-Fuks cells, quantum shuffle algebras, and Malle's conjecture for function fields: Algebra from braid representations

-We will write $V(R, x)$ for the braided vector space associated to these data.
-An obvious choice is to take $x_{ab} = 1$ for all $a, b$.
-A less obvious cocycle is given by $x_{ab} = -1$; the resulting braided vector space $V_\epsilon := V(R, -1)$ is one of the main subjects of this paper.
+The map $\sigma$ satisfies the braid equation: this follows from the axioms of a rack and the cocycle property (\ref{cocycle_eqn}).
+An obvious choice of cocycle is to take $x_{ab} = 1$ for all $a, b$.
+A slightly less obvious cocycle is given by $x_{ab} = -1$; the resulting braided vector space $V_\epsilon := V(R, -1)$ is one of the main subjects of this paper.

 We note that there is a right action of the structure group $G(R)$ on $V$ by conjugation of basis elements; for $a \in R$ and $b \in G(R)$,

 Further, we may make $V$ into a Yetter-Drinfeld module for $G(R)$ by equipping $V$ with the $G(R)$-grading where $a \in V_{a}$ for $a \in R \subseteq G(R)$.